Guyana: Independence

 Guyana achieved independence from the United Kingdom as a dominion on 26 May 1966 and became a republic on 23 February 1970, remaining a member of the Commonwealth.
 Shortly after independence, Venezuela began to take diplomatic, economic, and military action against Guyana to enforce its territorial claim to the Essequibo region.
 Five months after Guyana's independence, in October 1966, Venezuelan troops crossed the international border and seized Ankoko Island which has been under occupation ever since.
 Venezuelan troops quickly made military installations and an airstrip.

 Following independence, Forbes Burnham of the People's National Congress rose to power, quickly becoming a repressive authoritarian leader.
 Politics became divided on race with the Afro-Guyanese supporting Burnham's People's National Congress and the Indo-Guyanese supporting Cheddi Jagan's People's Progressive Party, in what became known as aapan jaat politics, loosely translated from Guyanese Hindustani as "for your own kind".

-Guyana was elected three times as a member of the UN Security Council in 1975–76, 1982–83 and 2024–25.

 In 1978, a total of 918 people died at the Jonestown mass murder-suicide led by American cult leader Jim Jones at a remote settlement in northwest Guyana.

 Former U.S. President Jimmy Carter visited Guyana to lobby for the resumption of free elections.
 On 5 October 1992, a new National Assembly and regional councils were elected in the first Guyanese election since 1964 to be internationally recognised as free and fair.
 Cheddi Jagan of the PPP was elected and sworn in as president on 9 October 1992.
 This reversed the monopoly that Afro-Guyanese traditionally had over Guyanese politics.
 The poll was marred by violence however.

 In May 2008, President Bharrat Jagdeo was a signatory to the UNASUR Constitutive Treaty of the Union of South American Nations.
 The Guyanese government officially ratified the treaty in 2010.

 In 2015, major oil reserves were discovered off the coast by ExxonMobil.

 In March 2020, President David A. Granger narrowly lost the snap elections, following Granger's government loss of a vote of no confidence back in 2018.
 Granger refused to accept the results, but eventually five months later, Irfaan Ali of the People's Progressive Party/Civic was sworn in as the new president because of allegations of fraud and irregularities.

 The National Trust of Guyana has designated nine historic sites as national monuments.

-A referendum in neighbouring Venezuela was held in December 2023 on the annexation of the disputed Essequibo region, which lies entirely in the territory of Guyana.
-The vote passed with a 95% majority, but with a low turnout, with analysts stating Maduro's government had falsified the results.
+A referendum in neighbouring Venezuela was held in December 2023 on the annexation of the Essequibo region, which is disputed with Guyana and has been under Guyanese control since its founding.
+The vote passed with a 95% majority, but with a low turnout, with analysts stating Venezuelan President Nicolás Maduro's government had falsified the results.
 This came at the same time as a Venezuelan military buildup on the Guyanese border, sparking concerns of war between the two states.

 In September 2025, Irfaan Ali was re-elected for a second term as Guyana’s president.